Frequently Asked Questions about the Graduate Programs

 Are the courses offered in TERMS (semesters) and at specific times of day?

 Our online courses allow you flexibility in determining your schedule, setting your own pace, and completing the programs expediently or at leisure.

 No need to set aside specific times of day to attend classes.
 You choose the time of day in which to do your course-work.

 Yes, we utilize “terms” in order to provide community along with curriculum.
-Lessons, assignments, forums and quizzes are drip-fed as you move along in each course rather than on a date/time schedule.
+Lessons, assignments, forums and quizzes are freely accessible as you move along in each course rather than on a date/time schedule.

 We offer 5 terms per year.
 Each term lasts about 8 weeks.
 That’s about 40 weeks of classes per year.